wavim/hilbert-sort/README.md

 ### Notes

-A more efficient algorithm that can work in arbitrary dimensions without relying on awkward recursions and geometry alignment are described in
+An algorithm that is more efficient and works in arbitrary dimensions without relying on awkward recursions and geometry alignment is described in
 [John Skilling; Programming the Hilbert curve.
 AIP Conf.
 Proc.
 21 April 2004; 707 (1): 381–387](https://doi.org/10.1063/1.1751381).

 ### Overview